flutter/website/src/content/platform-integration/web/faq.md

 load.
 This works similarly to the hot reload feature for Flutter mobile development.
 The only difference is that hot reload remembers your state and hot restart doesn't.

-### How do I restart the app running in the browser?

-You can either use the browser's refresh button, or you can enter "R" in the console where
-"flutter run -d chrome" is running.

 ### Which web browsers are supported by Flutter?